SLOPE: Optimistic Potential Landscape Shaping for Model-based Reinforcement Learning: Methodology

 \section{Methodology}

-In this section, we introduce \textbf{SLOPE}, a framework that shifts the reward modeling paradigm from scalar regression to potential landscape construction.
-The method comprises three core components: \textbf{Model-Based Planning via Potential Landscape}, which leverages PBRS guarantees to embed directional guidance directly into the planner's objective; \textbf{Optimism-Driven Landscape Shaping}, which approximates an optimistic distributional Bellman operator via asymmetric weighting to capture upper-quantile returns and drive exploration; and \textbf{Accelerated Training Strategies} to ensure stable and efficient convergence.
+In this section, we introduce \textbf{SLOPE}, a specialized framework that extends PBRS through optimism-driven landscape construction.
+Rather than relying on standard scalar reward regression, SLOPE formulates a dense potential landscape to provide continuous guidance in model-based planning.
+The method comprises three core components: \textbf{Model-Based Planning via Potential Landscape}, which leverages PBRS guarantees to embed directional guidance directly into the planner's objective; \textbf{Optimism-Driven Landscape Shaping}, which approximates a quantile-driven optimistic distributional Bellman operator via asymmetric weighting to capture upper-quantile returns and drive exploration; and \textbf{Accelerated Training Strategies} to ensure stable and efficient convergence.